-- working at height requirements - safe use of all hand holds and steps - facing the machine when getting in to and out of the excavator cab for operational and maintenance purposes - effects of continually getting in to and out of the excavator for example, fatigue, increased risk of falling and other related hazards - safe areas to get in to and out of the excavator for example, ground location, other vehicle movements and other related hazards - procedures for accessing the excavator when carrying out adjustment and maintenance activities prepare and configure the excavator for site travel
+- · working at height requirements - safe use of all hand holds and steps - facing the machine when getting ion and off the excavator cab for operational and maintenance purposes - effects of continually getting on and off the excavator e.g., fatigue, increased risk of falling etc. - safe areas to get ion/off the excavator e.g., ground location, other vehicle movements etc. - procedures for accessing the excavator when carrying out adjustment and maintenance activities prepare and configure the excavator for site travel

-- explain the effects of not using correct procedures to get in and out of the machine cab including when carrying out adjustment and maintenance activities - demonstrate the correct procedures as listed above this should be observed during practical activities - explain the areas for safely getting in and out the excavator cab
+- explain the effects of not using correct procedures to get on and off the machine including when carrying out adjustment and maintenance activities - demonstrate the correct procedures as listed above this should be observed during practical activities - explain the areas for safely getting on and off the excavator

-- use of seatbelts and other restraining equipment - adjustment of seating position and mirrors - · chassis checks - isolation controls - starting and stopping procedures including cold starting and those for turbochargers - procedural requirements for exhaust particulate filter cleansing activities - types of visibility aids and what factors can affect effective vision - where and why effective vision is very important - where issues can arise where vision is limited during operation - ensuring warning and safety systems are operable - legislative requirements and restrictions for being on the public highway - machine configuration for site travel - carrying of passengers/non-authorised personnel - · use of travel controls and speed modes
+- use of seatbelts and other restraining equipment

+- adjustment of seating position and mirrors

+- chassis checks

+- isolation controls

+- starting and stopping procedures including cold starting and those for turbochargers

+- procedural requirements for exhaust particulate filter cleansing activities - types of visibility aids and what factors can affect effective vision - where and why effective vision is very important - where issues can arise where vision is limited during operation - ensuring warning and safety systems are operable - legislative requirements and restrictions for being on the public highway - machine configuration for site travel - carrying of passengers/non-authorised personnel - use of travel controls and speed modes

-- explain why the use of seatbelts and other restraining equipment should be worn at all times - describe the types and function of isolation systems - explain the importance of carrying out chassis checks, including for cleanliness - explain the impact of not following starting and stopping procedures of turbocharged engines - describe the reasons for exhaust particulate filter cleansing activities - describe types of visibility aids and what factors can affect effective vision - explain where and why effective vision is extremely important - give examples of where poor visibility can arise and the issues this can cause - explain why the warning, and other safety systems, are important - outline the legal requirements for being on the public highway - state the purpose of selectable steering and speed modes - ensure the seatbelt is worn correctly prior to any machine movement this should be observed during practical assessment - identify and confirm that functional checks for all warning and safety systems have been carried out this should be observed during practical assessment - ensure that vision systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment travel and manoeuvre the excavator safely across varying terrain and inclines how travel speeds affect tracked excavator chassis longevity
+- explain why the use of seatbelts and other restraining equipment should be worn at all times - describe the types and function of isolation systems - explain the importance of carrying out chassis checks, including for cleanliness - explain the impact of not following starting and stopping procedures of turbocharged engines - describe the reasons for exhaust particulate filter cleansing activities - describe types of visibility aids and what factors can affect effective vision - explain where and why effective vision is extremely important - give examples of where poor visibility can arise and the issues this can cause - explain why the warning, and other safety systems, are important - outline the legal requirements for being on the public highway - state the purpose of selectable travel speed modes - ensure the seatbelt is worn correctly prior to any machine movement this should be observed during practical assessment - identify and confirm that functional checks for all warning and safety systems have been carried out this should be observed during practical assessment - ensure that vision systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment travel and manoeuvre the excavator safely across varying terrain and inclines

-- how travel speeds affect excavator stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - types of underground services and the effects of travelling near to/over services - effects of travelling close to edges, embankments, structures, and trenches - travelling over various types of terrain - travelling up, down and across inclines - how certain types of surfaces can affect traction, particularly on inclines - how uncompacted surfaces and inclines affect machine stability - precautions, procedures, and dangers when working on stockpiled materials - effects due to changes of centre of gravity when on inclines - machine configuration when travelling on and across steep inclines - direction of travel - precautions and obstructions on travel routes including overhead utilities - regulative requirements for travelling near to or under overhead power lines
+- how travel speeds affect tracked excavator chassis longevity - how travel speeds affect excavator stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - types of underground services and the effects of travelling near to/over services - effects of travelling close to edges, embankments, structures, and trenches - travelling over various types of terrain - travelling up, down and across inclines

+- how certain types of surfaces can affect traction, particularly on inclines - how uncompacted surfaces and inclines affect machine stability - precautions when working on stockpiled materials - effects due to changes of centre of gravity when on inclines - machine configuration when travelling on and across steep inclines - direction of travel - precautions and obstructions on travel routes including overhead utilities - regulative requirements for travelling near to or under overhead power lines